Why I’m so negative about positivity

 The more we fixate on positivity and happiness, the further we seem to get from it.

 I’d rather focus on negativity and unhappiness.
 How can I sit with the things that stress me out, make me angry or make me sad?
 That’s where change happens, because it’s not until I get uncomfortable that change occurs.
-Sometimes frustration or madness just need to be let out, in productive but non-violent ways, so I can move on or past something.
+Sometimes frustration or anger just need to be let out, in productive but non-violent ways, so I can move on or past something.

 The other thing about focusing on negativity is that in picturing the worst case scenarios, it establishes a baseline for awful.
 This sounds, well… awful, but it’s actually good.